percona/pbm-docs/source/running.rst

 Supported compression types are: ``gzip``, ``snappy``, ``lz4``, ``pgzip``.
 The ``none`` value means no compression is done during backup.

+As of version 1.7.0, you can configure the compression level for backups.
+Specify the value for the ``--compression-level`` flag.
+Note that the higher value you specify, the longer it takes to compress / retrieve the data.

 .. rubric:: Backup in sharded clusters

 .. important::